silviot/edx-platform-wiki/Split-mongo-architecture-and-rollout-options.md

       1. Does Studio need to support unmigrated courses for more than read access? (hybrid split)
       1. Will this strategy only apply to edx or also edge and other sites?
 1. Use & extend Studio's existing restful api or implement the more general one we proposed (in the short-run)?
+1. Choose where to put the locator - location mapping (see [locator-location-locus](#locator-location-locus)

 **Punchlist:**